 Sovereign Nation acknowledges that the Agreement, including all SLAs, attachments, exhibits, schedules, and supporting documentation is subject to Chapter 42.56 The Public Records Act and any documents submitted by Sovereign Nation to HCA may be subject to disclosure under such law.

-Documents and records related to Sovereign Nation’s Single Audit may not be subject to public disclosure by HCA if Sovereign Nation has opted out of making Sovereign Nation’s Single Audit Report publicly available as permitted by .
+Documents and records related to Sovereign Nation’s Single Audit may not be subject to public disclosure by HCA if Sovereign Nation has opted out of making Sovereign Nation’s Single Audit Report publicly available as permitted by 2 CFR § 200.512(b)(3).

 RECORDS AND RIGHT OF ACCESS